fossasia/support.eventyay.com/contributors-developers/How-can-I-contact-the-developers.md

+---
+title: How can I contact the developers
+---

 # How can I contact the developers?

 There are different ways to contact maintainers and developers of the [Open Event software suite](https://github.com/fossasia?q=open-event) that powers [eventyay.com](https://eventyay.com).